namvnngu/namvnngu.github.io/drafts/writing.md

 # If no argument is provided, i.e. no category
 if [[ $# -eq 0 ]]; then
-  # Find all command files whose prefix is "cmd-"
+  # Find all command files whose name starts
-  # in the "cmd_dir" directory
+  # with "cmd-" in the "cmd_dir" directory
   files=$(find "$cmd_dir" -maxdepth 1 -name "cmd-*")

   # Find a command entry across all found command files